MicrosoftDocs/winrt-api/windows.ui.text/textgetoptions.md

 ### -field FormatRtf:8192
 Retrieve Rich Text Format (RTF) instead of plain text.
 Rich Text Format (RTF) is a BYTE (8-bit) format, but because [ITextRange.GetText](itextrange_gettext.md) returns a string, the Rich Text Format (RTF) is returned as WCHARs (16-bit or UTF-16), not bytes, when you call [ITextRange.GetText](itextrange_gettext.md) with the **FormatRtf** value.
 When you call [ITextRange.SetText](itextrange_settext.md) with **FormatRtf**, the method accepts an string containing either bytes or WCHARs, but other Rich Text Format (RTF) readers only understand bytes.

 ### -field UseLf:16777216
+Use line feed (LF) in place of all carriage returns.

 ## -remarks
+If both UseLf and UseCrLf are used an invalid argument exception is thrown.

 ## -examples